 |Religious affiliation||Seventh-day Adventist|

 When applying to Walla Walla University, it's important to note the application deadline is rolling.
-Scores for either the ACT or SAT test are due September 27.
 The application fee at Walla Walla University is $40.
-It is selective, with an acceptance rate of 40.8 percent.
+It is selective, with an acceptance rate of 74.4 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 The student-faculty ratio at Walla Walla University is 13:1.
-The most popular majors at Walla Walla University include: Health Professions and Related Programs; Business, Management, Marketing, and Related Support Services; Education; Engineering; and Visual and Performing Arts.
-The average freshman retention rate, an indicator of student satisfaction, is 75.2 percent.
+The most popular majors at Walla Walla University include: Health Professions and Related Programs; Business, Management, Marketing, and Related Support Services; Engineering; Education; and Visual and Performing Arts.
+The average freshman retention rate, an indicator of student satisfaction, is 78.8 percent.

-Walla Walla University has a total undergraduate enrollment of 1,602, with a gender distribution of 49.4 percent male students and 50.6 percent female students.
+Walla Walla University has a total undergraduate enrollment of 1,710, with a gender distribution of 50.2 percent male students and 49.8 percent female students.
+At this school, 64 percent of the students live in college-owned, -operated, or -affiliated housing and 36 percent of students live off campus.
 Walla Walla University is part of the NAIA athletic conference.